panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 ---
 title: "What is a Callback Function in JavaScript?"
-description: "The callback is a function that's accepted as an argument and executed by another function (the higher-order function)."
+description: "The callback is a function that's used as an argument and executed by another function (the higher-order function)."
 published: "2020-12-22T12:00Z"
 modified: "2020-12-22T12:00Z"
 thumbnail: "./images/cover-2.png"